ReflectsLight/quran-json/README.md

 sqlite> .exit
 ```

-From that moment on, sqlite3 can be started with the path to the database
+From now on, sqlite3 can be started with the path to the database
-saved to disk instead:
+saved to disk instead loading into memory each time:

 ```
 $ sqlite3 src/sql/quran.db